“Just keep a bottle of wine in the bathroom. You’re going to need it. Trust me, it’s the only alone time you’re going to get.”

 I think we have all heard at one point that alcohol negatively impacts fertility.
 But why?

 Our endocrine system is a delicate balance of feedback loops that are triggered by hormones and neurotransmitters to keep our body in what we call, “homeostasis.”
 Homeostasis is a relatively stable equilibrium of constantly shifting parts.
-Basically, it’s the flow of yin and yang – sex hormones and stress hormones, as Dr. Claudia Welch would say.
+Basically, it’s the flow of yin and yang – sex hormones and stress hormones, as Dr. Claudia Welch would say. (affiliate link)

 It’s the flow back and forth from rest, digest (and reproduce) to fight, flight, and freeze.